Length: 45 - 64 ft

 North Pacific right whales are made up of two populations: one in the eastern part of the North Pacific, off the coast of North America, and one in the western part of the North Pacific, off the coast of Asia.
 As far as we know, these two populations don’t interact with one another.

-Through sightings and listening for whale calls with underwater acoustic devices, scientists have determined that there are only about 30 whales left in the North American population.
+Through sightings and listening for whale calls with underwater acoustic devices, scientists have determined that there are only about 30 whales left in the Bering Sea region of the North American population.
 There are guesses that the Asian whales number in the hundreds, but population predictions for this part of the ocean vary widely.
 For comparison, there are 350 North Atlantic right whales left, and 15,000 Southern right whales left.
 Before whaling decimated the North Pacific right whales in the 1800’s, it’s estimated that there were tens of thousands of them.